hawth-rne/llamas_grant_proposals/README.md

 1. Use LLamas job marketplace to engage a Dev to found the guild
 2. Begin producing as much data-driven writing and visual content as possible in 6 months—— including how-to content to better navigate the ecosystem.
-3. Leverage the different skillsets of driven LLamas jobs market participants to tell compelling data-stories about Curve
+3. Leverage the different skill sets of driven LLamas jobs market participants to tell compelling data-stories about Curve
 4. Place content in places that will get the most traction to onboard and attract new users.

 ## Documentation Management